Bayesian Multivariate Sparse Functional Principal Components Analysis: Implementation in STAN

 The key component of the {\ttfamily transformed parameters} block is the definition of $\mathbf{\Psi}$ ({\ttfamily Psi}), the orthonormal component of the polar decomposition of the unconstrained matrix $\mathbf{X}$.
-More specifically, $\mathbf{\Psi}=\mathbf{XZD}^{-1/2}\mathbf{Z}^t$, where $\mathbf{Z}$ ({\ttfamily evec\_XtX}) is the $K\times K$ dimensional matrix containing the eigenvectors of $\mathbf{X}^t\mathbf{X}$, and $\mathbf{D}$ ({\ttfamily diag(eval\_XtX)}) is a diagonal matrix containing the corresponding eigenvalues.
+More specifically, $\mathbf{\Psi}=\mathbf{XZD}^{-1/2}\mathbf{Z}^\top$, where $\mathbf{Z}$ ({\ttfamily evec\_XtX}) is the $K\times K$ dimensional matrix containing the eigenvectors of $\mathbf{X}^\top\mathbf{X}$, and $\mathbf{D}$ ({\ttfamily diag(eval\_XtX)}) is a diagonal matrix containing the corresponding eigenvalues.
 Sampling the latent, unconstrained $\mathbf{X}$ ({\ttfamily X}) matrix is crucial, as Hamiltonian Monte Carlo is most effective in unconstrained spaces \citep{betancourt_conceptual_2018}.
-Further, the dimension of $\mathbf{X}^t\mathbf{X}$ is constrained by the number of FPCs $K$, which is often modest as most functional data is well-represented with moderate $K$.
+Further, the dimension of $\mathbf{X}^\top\mathbf{X}$ is constrained by the number of FPCs $K$, which is often modest as most functional data is well-represented with moderate $K$.
 We also scale {\ttfamily Scores\_raw} by the eigenvalues in this block to produce the {\ttfamily Scores} variable.
 This implements the non-central parameterization described in Section~\ref{sec:changes}.

 The (inverse) variance component priors are specified first within the {\ttfamily model} block.
+Note that the smoothing parameters have prior shapes and rates of $0.01$, remaining at most weakly informative.
+All other variance components have standard, weakly informative priors.
 Then, we implement the smoothing penalties on the target posterior.
-Next comes the crucial independent $N(0,1)$ priors on {\ttfamily X}, which induce a uniform prior on $\mathbf{\Psi}$ ({\ttfamily Psi}) over the manifold $\mathcal{V}_{K, PQ}$ (as described in Section~\ref{sec:methods}).
+Next comes the crucial independent $N(0,1)$ priors on {\ttfamily X}, which induce a uniform prior on $\mathbf{\Psi}$ ({\ttfamily Psi}) over the manifold $\mathcal{V}_{K, PQ}$ (as described in Section~\ref{sec:MSFAST_methods}).
 Sampling the smaller-dimensional, unconstrained matrix $\mathbf{X}$ is a major factor that ensures the scalability and robustness of MSFAST.
-We conclude with standard normal distributions for the {\ttfamily Scores\_raw}, such that {\ttfamily Scores} will have the desired $\xi_{ik} \sim N(0, \lambda_k)$ distributions.
+We conclude with standard normal distributions for {\ttfamily Scores\_raw}, such that {\ttfamily Scores} will have the desired $\xi_{ik} \sim N(0, \lambda_k)$ distributions.